ljonesdesign/INLS161-2021-spring/docs/01-basics.md

 VALUE ADDED ITEM | 5.5 points
 View these points as a gift&mdash;5.5 points earned just for doing what you should do anyway.

 Any concerns that I might have with professionalism will be handled with extreme sensitivity, care and confidentiality.
-You have to work as losing these points!
+You will have a chance to "resubmit" for these points, if adequate time is available to do so.
 There is no need to submit anything in assignment for professionalism points.

 [Characteristics of Professionalism](https://smallbusiness.chron.com/characteristics-professionalism-1209.html)